Geoff Tate: Personal life

-Tate's first wife was named Donna, whom he was married to from 1985 to 1989, and he was also married to Sue (Suzanne) from 1990 until 1996.
+Tate's first wife was named Donna, whom he was married to from 1985 to 1989.
+He then married Sue (Suzanne) from 1990 until 1996.
 She inspired the lyrics to "Jet City Woman".
 In 1996, he married his current wife, Susan.
 She and Tate used to be vegans.
-Tate has three daughters and one stepdaughter.
+Tate has three daughters: Sabra, Isabella and Emily (who recently changed her name to Angel), and one stepdaughter, Miranda.

 Tate is known for involving family members with his musical endeavors.
 His wife Susan worked for Queensrÿche's fan club since 1997, served as the band's assistant manager since 2001, and was band manager from 2005 to 2012.
 She is also the manager for Tate's solo career.
 Stepdaughter Miranda has also run Queensrÿche's fanclub.
 Guitarist Parker Lundgren joined the band of Tate's solo project in the summer of 2008, while dating Miranda.
 In February 2009 he joined Queensrÿche, and on July 18 married Miranda, but they divorced about half a year later.
 Late 2009 and early 2010, Miranda was a go-go dancer with the Queensrÿche Cabaret.
 Daughter Emily sang a duet with her father on the song "Home Again" on the 2009 Queensrÿche album American Soldier and the ensuing tour, at age 12.
 In 2013, Miranda and Emily sang backing vocals on a re-recording of "Silent Lucidity" for the album Frequency Unknown.

 Tate has an interest in acting and enjoys motorcycling and sailing.

 Tate describes himself as a libertarian and socialist.

-In June 2022 Tate had a open heart operation in Germany.
+In June 2022 Tate had an open heart operation in Germany.